Victoria University

 Sydney NSW 2000

-VU’s approach values more than just an ATAR, giving students the freedom to start where they’re ready and build a pathway that fits their ambitions.
-VU is also the first university in Australia to teach undergraduate courses using the award-winning VU Block Model®.
-Instead of juggling multiple subjects at once, students focus on one subject at a time – generally in three-hour classes, three times a week.
-With smaller, interactive classes and more one-on-one time with teachers, this approach helps students stay engaged, reduce stress and achieve stronger success the way that works for them.
+VU is also the first uni in Australia to teach undergraduate courses using the award-winning VU Block Model®.
+Forget juggling four subjects at once: students focus on one subject at a time, in three-hour classes, three times a week.
+Smaller classes, more time with your teachers, and a way of learning designed to help you stay engaged and perform better.

-No. 1 university in Victoria for skills development (QILT Student Experience Survey 2023)
+• #1 in Victoria for skills development and peer engagement (QILT Student Experience Survey, 2024)

 Courses